willtack/neuroprint-validation/README.md

 ## code

 The code/ directory contains code needed to organize the data for this study.

+This includes

+- creating a dedicated [Flywheel project](link) with the appropriate data
+- running the Neuroprint gear
+- downloading heatmap images
+- automatically populating stage2.md with image links
-This includes creating a dedicated [Flywheel project](link) with the appropriate data, running the Neuroprint gear, and randomizing the order and labels of images for the various stages of this study.
+- randomizing the order and labels of images for the various stages of this study